Easy Easter egg hunt ideas for the whole family! Make some fun memories with these egg hunts—sure to make kids of all ages smile!

 How to Play:

-I simply hid the eggs all over the house, making sure to count how many I hid.
-Then I sent the kids to find them.
-Once we had them all, we practiced some division, and of course, we had a sweet treat!
+Hide the eggs all over the house, making sure to count how many you hide.
+Then send the kids to find them.
+Once you have them all, practice some division, and of course have a sweet treat!

 More Easter Egg Hunt Ideas

-- Balloon-marked egg hunt: (perfect for preschoolers) tie a helium-filled balloon to each egg to make them easy to find
+- Balloon-marked egg hunt: This one is perfect for preschoolers!
+Tie a helium-filled balloon to each egg to make them easy to find.

 A Few Games